Tracing Information Flow from Open Quantum Systems: Types of Information Flow to Environment

-The special form of information flow in our experimental system naturally implies the question whether time-\textit{in}dependent Hamiltonians are also suitable to implement more general types of evolution.
-In the following we want to demonstrate how a modification of the waveguides can lead to \textit{quantum information flow} to the environment, i.e., flow where at least partial information about all parameters of the quantum system is transferred.
-The extreme of this information flow is a full transfer of the system's quantum state into a subspace of the environment, realized by a generalized swap operation $U_\mathrm{S}$ with
+The special form of information flow in our experimental system naturally implies the question whether simple time-independent Hamiltonians such as $H$ are also suitable to implement more general types of evolutions.
+In particular, a genuinely \textit{quantum} information flow occurs when a sufficiently large amount of information about several parameters is transferred into the environment such that this process could not be realized by a classical channel anymore.